jackycsie/jackycsiemedium/Output/users/jackycsie/zmediumtomarkdown/2019-11-22-ubuntu-18-04-deploy-gpu-environment-196ebea555d3.md

 nvidia-smi
 ```

-You can see this figure show CUDA version:10.2.
+You can see this figure show CUDA version:10\.2\.

-It’s ok. because It’s wrong.
+It’s ok\. because It’s wrong\.

-Finally, it will still be based on your installation.
+Finally, it will still be based on your installation\.

 ![](assets/196ebea555d3/1*WoTVBK_7JBUpUCgOz-sGrA.png)

-### 4. Install CUDA 10 and Cudnn 7.6.3
+### 4\.
+Install CUDA 10 and Cudnn 7\.6\.3

-First you need go this [page](https://developer.nvidia.com/rdp/form/cudnn-download-survey) download cudnn.
+First you need go this [page](https://developer.nvidia.com/rdp/form/cudnn-download-survey) download cudnn\.

-Then, go to you download folder.
+Then, go to you download folder\.

-This command will be easy to install cudnn.
+This command will be easy to install cudnn\.
 ```
 apt install --no-install-recommends cuda-10-0
 ```